ncdcommunity/Arduino_Library_ADC121C_MQ2_LPG_Gas_Sensor/README.md

    1: Sets the ALERT pin to active high

       mq2.setPolarity(POLARITY_LOW);        // Sets the ALERT pin to active low

+6.Output measurement:The following commands are used to measure the concentration of different gases.

-6.Hydrogen and LPG gas measurement:The following command is used to measure the hydrogen and LPG gas measurement.
+  1.Hydrogen gas measurement:The following command is used to measure the Hydrogen gas measurement.

         mq2.Measure_Hydrogen(-0.47, 2.3);

+  2.LPG gas measurement:The following command is used to measure the LPG gas measurement.

+        mq2.Measure_LPG(-0.57, 2.3);